FriedbergLab/GOThresher/readme.md

 ### Initial files
 These files will be created upon running `debias_prep.py`.
+`python debias_prep.py -i data/GOFILE.obo`

+GOFILE will usually be  one of `go.obo` or `go-basic.obo`

+This will generate seven files in total.
+Three files corresponds to the three ontologies.
+Three files corresponds to the mapping between each GO_term and its ancestors in its own respective ontology.
+The last file contains mapping from alternate GO_ID to actual GO_ID.
+Please use this command when a new go.obo file is released.
 ```
-1. ./data/alt_to_id.graph : Needed to obtain mapping from alternate GO_ID to actual GO_ID <br>
+1. ./data/alt_to_id.graph : Needed to obtain mapping from alternate GO_ID to actual GO_ID
-2. ./data/mf.graph : The MFO Ontology graph<br>
+2. ./data/mf.graph : The MFO Ontology graph
-3. ./data/bp.graph : The BPO Ontology graph<br>
+3. ./data/bp.graph : The BPO Ontology graph
-4. ./data/cc.graph : The CCO Ontology graph<br>
+4. ./data/cc.graph : The CCO Ontology graph
-5. ./data/mf_ancestors.map : The MFO Ancestors map<br>
+5. ./data/mf_ancestors.map : The MFO Ancestors map
-6. ./data/bp_ancestors.map : The BPO Ancestors map<br>
+6. ./data/bp_ancestors.map : The BPO Ancestors map
-7. ./data/cc_ancestors.map : The CCO Ancestors map<br>
+7. ./data/cc_ancestors.map : The CCO Ancestors map
 ```

-### Steps for Executing the program
+### Quick setup steps

 1. Download the latest go.obo file from http://www.geneontology.org/ontology/

 2. Run the program `debias_prep.py` program and provide the downloaded .obo file.
 See the usage details below.
 This program needs to be run only when a new .obo file needs to be used.

 3. Run the program `debias.py`